What is Iclusig?

 Iclusig is not for use to treat people with newly diagnosed chronic phase CML.

-It is not known if Iclusig is safe and effective in children less than 18 years of age.
+It is not known if Iclusig is safe and effective in children.

 What is the most important information I should know about Iclusig?